 Global Health and HIV/AIDS

-I strongly support our nation’s efforts to fight the spread of deadly infectious diseases, particularly HIV/AIDS, tuberculosis, and malaria.
+I strongly support our nation’s efforts to fight the spread of deadly infectious diseases, particularly HIV/AIDS, tuberculosis, malaria, and Ebola.
 Globally, AIDS has been the leading cause of death for people aged 15 to 59 since 2002.
 An estimated 34 million people are currently living with HIV and an estimated 1.7 million people died of AIDS in 2011, the most recent year with available data.
 Approximately 1.4 million people die of tuberculosis each year.
 Every 30 seconds, a child dies from malaria, making it the largest killer of children in Africa.

 We must stop the epidemics of HIV, TB, and malaria.
 Our long-term prosperity and security are inextricably linked to our commitment to help build stronger economies and reduce poverty around the world.
 Promoting public health is a critical component of this effort.
 Disease cripples not only individuals, but economies as well, preventing parents from supporting their families and leaving children orphaned with no financial security, limited opportunities for education, and narrow prospects for the future.